Montgomery County Little League of Maryland, Inc. Ratified January 24, 2021

 b.
 The Executive Director may appoint and be responsible to supervise any other staff hired to fulfill the needs of the corporation.

 c.
-The Executive Director shall attend and participate in meetings of the Board of Directors and on Committees as assigned by the Board.
+The Executive Director shall attend and participate in meetings of the Board of Directors and Committees as assigned by the Board.
 The Executive Director does not have a vote on items presented to the Board of Directors for action.

 d.
 The Executive Director will be present at player registrations and will actively promote the corporation within the surrounding community and represent the corporation at any meetings.